 I have a strong academic background as a London trained Psychotherapist, educated to Masters Degree level.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP).
 I have over 11 years therapeutic experience working within a number of private and public sector settings including some of the UK's most prestigious private mental health clinics.
 I have also provided specialist trauma therapy within the UK NHS and prison services.
 I have helped many different clients over the years overcome or learn to manage complex issues such as: addiction, depression, anxiety disorders, relationship issues, sexual issues, chat room, pornography addiction, psychosexual issues and bereavement problems.

-Whilst fully conversant in many areas I specialise in addiction, factitious disorder, parentification/enmeshment, cults and sexual offenders.
+Whilst fully conversant in many areas I specialise in addiction, relationship/couples counselling, factitious disorder, parentification/enmeshment, cults and sexual offenders.

 My style of working is based on a humanistic and psychodynamic theoretical approach.
 What this means is that I offer an exploratory style of therapy based on sound research that we are shaped by events and relationships in our formative years.
-My style of working would focus on past events as well as relationships and attachment issues in the present.
+My style of working may explore past events as well as important relationships and attachment issues in the present.

 I have a longstanding experience of working with issues related to cults, issues with childhood abuse/neglect and intercultural counselling including racially motivated abuse.
 I am experienced in systemic organisational and religious abuse.
 Each individual is unique and important and the entire process is confidential.My clients range from those in the public eye to others who are not.
 I have featured on live TV's 'The Woman Show' on an expert panel on Sex Addiction'.